Gautam Adani: the Indian tycoon weathering stock market panic

 Hindenburg said a pattern of "government leniency towards the group" stretching back decades had left investors, journalists, citizens and politicians unwilling to challenge its conduct "for fear of reprisal".

-Adani Group has lost upwards of $45 billion in market cap since the report's release, and its legal chief announced Thursday that it was exploring punitive action against Hindenburg in US and Indian courts.
+Adani Group has lost upwards of $104 billion in market capitalisation since the report's release, though its founder insisted on Thursday that the company's fundamentals were "very strong" and its balance sheet healthy.

-The issues now facing Adani's empire "strike at the heart" of India's corporate sector and the dominance of family-controlled firms, Global CIO Office chief executive Gary Dugan told Bloomberg on Friday.
+His firm has characterised Hindenburg's report as a "calculated attack on India", but analysts say the share crash has shown the pitfalls of the family-controlled conglomerates that dominate India's corporate sector.

 © 2023 AFP